 This story will be frequently updated with the latest data from the Cannabis Control Commission.
-The latest complete data from the commission was released on July 18.
+The latest complete data from the commission was released on August 8, and sporadic updates have been made here as other announcements were made.
 Read more marijuana coverage here.

 The maps and tables below, based on data from the commission, show where prospective retail operators hope to set up shop to sell recreational marijuana for consumers, as well as the stores that have already opened.